tbttin/notes/makes/gnu-make-manual.md

   + The bodies of variable definitions using the `define` directive.

-- A variable name may be any sequence of characters not containing '`:`', '`#`', '`=`', or whitespace.
+- A variable name may be any sequence of characters *not* containing '`:`', '`#`', '`=`', or whitespace.

-  However, variable names containing characters other than letters, numbers, and underscores should be considered carefully, as in some shells they cannot be passed through the environment to a sub-`make`.
+  However, variable names containing characters other than *letters*, *numbers*, and *underscores* should be considered carefully, as in some shells they cannot be passed through the environment to a sub-`make`.

+  Variable names beginning with '`.`' and an uppercase letter may be given special meaning in future versions of `make`.

 - Variable names are case-sensitive.